dylan-lang/opendylan/documentation/library-reference/source/language-extensions/numbers.rst

 Ranges
 ------

-The Generic-Arithmetic library defines the class :drm:`<range>`, which is in most respects functionally equivalent to *<range>#Dylan*, but uses generic arithmetic operations in its implementation so that the initialization arguments can be instances of :drm:`<real>`, rather than being restricted to ``<machine-number>``.
+The Generic-Arithmetic library defines the class :class:`<range>`, which is in most respects functionally equivalent to *<range>#Dylan*, but uses generic arithmetic operations in its implementation so that the initialization arguments can be instances of :drm:`<real>`, rather than being restricted to :class:`<machine-number>`.

 Classes
 -------